My top tips for people with a spinal cord injury who can walk

 It was through Access Adventures that I discovered a whole new active paradise.
 I’ve never had so many tears of joy on those weekends than I have had practically my whole life!
 I discovered new sports like hand cycling, archery and canoeing.
 It was also great to be around other people where spinal cord injury wasn’t the most important thing.
 We were just people who were having fun, playing sports, drinking a beer, and having a laugh together.

 My employer has been amazingly supportive.
 I work from home two days a week to help me conserve my energy as I find commuting really tiring.
 I’m also lucky enough to have two work laptops, one for home and one for the office, as I was damaging my knees carrying a heavy laptop to and from work.
-I’m currently exploring Access to Work options too in order to help making my journey to work easier.
+I’m currently exploring Access to Work options too in order to help make my journey to work easier.

 8. Steps of Grief